ethereum/EIPs/SIPS/sip-53.md

 market position the pool has to take is zero, outside of initial capitalisation.
 Yet these markets could represent a real driver of demand and fee generation, which will contribute to the overall health of the Synthetix ecosystem.

-The design proposed also leverages the existing structures Synthetix has constructed, as it can use as its inputs any price feed already available, while being enhanced for free whenever new prices are introduced.
+The design proposed also leverages the existing structures Synthetix has built, as it can use as its inputs any price feed already available, while being enhanced for free whenever new prices are introduced.
 Similarly, the mechanism itself can be extended to a much broader catalogue of financial instruments, prediction markets, and so on.